 At this point, we all know stretching is good for you.
 But, are you stretching properly?
 Most likely not.
 Your body’s core temperature must rise in order to get the full effect from your stretching routine.
 Our suggestion – get a light walk in prior to starting your stretching.
 Don’t hop straight into the cart and then do one or two stretches on the tee box.
 Walk around for a couple of minutes to get your blood flowing and slowly increase the temperature of your body and then start with the stretches we suggest below.

 What should I stretch?

 BODYWEIGHT SQUAT – One of the most underrated stretches you can do.
 Squats are a great way to loosen up tight hips and the lower back.
-Keep your chest tall and sit your butt back like your sitting in a chair.
+Keep your chest tall and sit your butt back like you’re sitting in a chair.
 Do one set of 10 repetitions.

 V to W – Arguably the best shoulder stretch.
 Find a flat wall, put everything from your head to heels in contact with the wall (head, shoulders, elbows, hands, butt or heels).
 Raise your hands up as high as you can then try to bring your elbows down to your ribs.
 Don’t let your elbows lift off of the wall.
 If they do, shorten your range of motion so everything stays in contact with the wall during the movement.

 FOAM ROLL OPEN BOOKS – I know, you don’t want to lay in the grass and dirty up the new duds.
 Hear me out, if your lower back bothers you in the middle of the round, at the end of golf you might want to think twice about testing this stretch out.
 Foam roll open books can be done without a foam roller by laying your legs together to one side and locking your knees down with the same arm.
 Don’t worry about dirtying your clothes or what others think of you when you’re lying on the ground doing this stretch; the payoff for how great your back is going to feel is well worth the brief inconveniences.